You have no items in your shopping cart.

-Rhinestones aka Diamantes, Crystals, Flat Backs or Strass in many European countries, oe even Paste as the original methods imply.go back to the 1200's where they were first made from Czechoslovakian or Bohemian hand blown glass.
+Rhinestones aka Diamantes, Crystals, Flat Backs or Strass in many European countries, or even Paste as the original methods imply, go back to the 1200s where they were first made from Czechoslovakian or Bohemian hand blown glass.

 Folk would collect them from the shores, jewellers cutting and moulding them into little imitation diamonds.
 The flaws within them threw the light around to give them that great sparkle.
 Needless to say, supplies soon became scarce prompting jewellers and technicians to try recreate their wonderful properties.

 By 1548 the roots of Preciosa were settling as a new industry was emerging; workshops and ateliers for glass-making began to pop up acrss Northern Bohemia's Jizera Mountains and Crystal Valley was born.
 In 1680 Bohemian jewellers and craftsmen were making the first glass bead necklaces, which quickly became a sought-after commodity among Bohemian and Saxon aristocracy for their exquisitely polished and perfectly cut stones.
 By 1688 a new, pristine clear glass, practically indistinguishable from natural mountain crystal was created and hard enough to be polished for brightness.
 In 1715 Bohemian glassmakers discover the art of melting coloured glass.

 Joseph Strasser could be credited with the precursor to our present day Rhinestone, but it was really when Georg Freidrich Strass in 1760 invented the first ever rhinestone (artificial gemstone) from a special type of crystal found in the Rhine River that the stones we know today were born.